Quick Stats

 Specific success rates for partner agency applications are not publicly available.
 However:

-- Current partner network includes over 250 nonprofit agencies on Oʻahu
+- Current partner network includes more than 300 nonprofit agencies on Oʻahu

-- Early childhood programs funded by AUW achieved a 69.1% success rate (2,645 of 3,828 children achieving all developmental milestones)
+- Early childhood programmes funded by AUW achieved a 69.1% success rate (2,645 of 3,828 children achieving all developmental milestones)

 Reapplication Policy

-The Partner Agency Program operates on an annual cycle.
+The Partner Agency Programme operates on an annual cycle.
 Current partner agencies must reapply each year to renew their partnership.
-Organizations that are not selected can reapply in subsequent years.
+Organisations that are not selected can reapply in subsequent years.
 The application opens each fall for all interested nonprofits, including new applicants and returning partners.

 Application Success Factors